Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Experiments on language models

-We test whether language translation biases the fine-tuned model more towards pretrained behavior of ICL.
-To do so, we compute the drop in ICL frequency between the fine-tuned and pretrained counterparts across several languages, with translation implemented Google Translate \citep{wu2016googles}.
-We present comprehensive results across 5 models, 4 non-English languages, and 2 additional transformations in in~\reftab{translation-results}.
-We see that translation \emph{always} results in a smaller drop in ICL frequency compared to English prompts (except for by $0.25\%$ for one model pair for one language).
-For example, with Alpaca, Leetspeak results in a drop of only $1.0\%$, French shows a drop of $29.00\%$, while in contrast English results in a much larger drop of $56.75\%$.
-This confirms that conjugate prompting can successfully revert task inference and this change can often be significant in practice.
-We provide a more detailed decomposition of these accuracies in \refapp{expanded_benchmarks}.
+We test whether language translation can recover the pretrained behavior of ICL.
+To do so, we compute the drop in ICL frequency between the English fine-tuned and pretrained counterparts across 5 models prompted under 4 non-English languages and 2 additional transformations in in~\reftab{translation-results} (translation implemented with Google Translate \citep{wu2016googles}).
+We see that translation almost always results in a smaller drop in ICL frequency compared to English prompts.
+For example, with Alpaca, Leetspeak results in a drop of only $1.0\%$, French results in a drop of $29.00\%$, while English results in a drop of $56.75\%$.
+This confirms that conjugate prompting can successfully shift task inference in practice.
+We provide a more detailed decomposition in \refapp{expanded_benchmarks}.